 We can now attempt to figure out in what manner these records are organized so we can we go about trying to find our ancestor.
 This step is a bit like being presented with an old book or record collection in an offline archive.
 Just as in printed records, there is usually some way to find what you need without having to flip through each page individually.

 We may find that the information is in alphabetical order, or was entered by date – or we may find a table of contents in the beginning or an index at the end of a volume, roll or entire collection.
 Figuring this out takes some detective work but it will save us a good deal of time in the end.

 Of course, this isn’t always the case.
 The collection above is not organized by date or name and there is no printed index available.
 The entries may be organized by land tract, but this isn’t a great deal of help to us unless we know the tract our ancestor owned.

 A good start on this is to carefully read the descriptions and tips for each collection as provided by Ancestry on the collection landing page.
-Do as much research as you need to to make sense of the collection and you will almost always be able to make good use of the records.
+Do as much research as you need to do to make sense of the collection and you will almost always be able to make use of the records.

 You won’t get the same options you do with an indexed collection once saved, but attaching it your tree as a source is still fairly simple.
-More help is provided on sourcing later in the course.
+More help is provided on sourcing with Ancestry in our Crash Course.